maphew/zadam-trilium-wiki/Privacy-policy.md

 ### Trilium Web Clipper

-Trilium Web Clipper does not collect/send any data from the user's installation, i.e. no analytics, no telemetry etc.
+Trilium Web Clipper does not collect/send any data from the user's installation, i.e. no analytics, no telemetry etc. The data flows only between user controlled / installed applications without any intermediary.

 ### Trilium Sender for Android

-Trilium Sender for Android does not collect/send any data from the user's installation, i.e. no analytics, no telemetry etc.
+Trilium Sender for Android does not collect/send any data from the user's installation, i.e. no analytics, no telemetry etc. The data flows only between user controlled / installed applications without any intermediary.